Roger Sainsbury (bishop)

-Roger Frederick Sainsbury (born 2 October 1936) is a retired Anglican bishop.
+Roger Frederick Sainsbury (2 October 1936 – 20 May 2025) was an English Anglican bishop.
 He was the second area Bishop of Barking (the seventh Bishop of Barking) in the Church of England from 1991 to 2002.

+Biography

-Sainsbury was educated at Jesus College, Cambridge before beginning his ordained ministry as a curate at Christ Church, Spitalfields.
+Sainsbury was born on 2 October 1936.
+He was educated at Jesus College, Cambridge before beginning his ordained ministry as a curate at Christ Church, Spitalfields.
 He was then "missioner" at Shrewsbury House, Liverpool, Warden of the Mayflower Family Centre, Canning Town; Vicar of Walsall; and finally, before being ordained to the episcopate, the Archdeacon of West Ham.
-In retirement he serves as an assistant bishop in the Diocese of Bath and Wells.
+In retirement he served as an assistant bishop in the Diocese of Bath and Wells, where he lived at Portishead, Somerset.

+Sainsbury died on 20 May 2025, at the age of 88.